 These homemade biscuits are flaky, tender, and completely easy to make!
-Pair them with anything from gravy to strawberry jam!
+Pair them with anything from gravy to strawberry jam for the perfect breakfast item.
+Make these with einkorn or any all-purpose wheat.

-Finding the perfect homemade biscuit recipe can be tricky, but I believe it's worth it, especially if you live in the south like I do!
-These biscuits are made in a food processor (though you can still mix them by hand) and are oven ready in about 5 minutes.
+Finding the perfect homemade biscuit recipe can be tricky, but I believe it’s worth it, especially if you live in the South like I do!
+These biscuits are made in a mixer (though you can still mix them by hand) and are oven-ready in about 5 minutes.

 Easy Homemade Biscuits

-If you are using a food processor for this recipe be sure to only use pulse during the mixing phases.
+If you are using a mixer for this recipe, be sure to use a paddle attachment (not the whisk or dough hook).
 This will help reduce the likelihood that the dough becomes overworked.

 Mixing Dough by Hand

-If you chose not to use a food processor, you can still make this recipe by hand!
+If you choose not to use a mixer, you can still make this recipe by hand!

-For the butter phrase, cut the butter in with a pastry knife or two butter knives until the dough resembles course crumble.
+For the butter phase, cut the butter in with a pastry knife or two butter knives until the dough resembles coarse crumble.

 For the milk phase, mix the dough just until a shaggy dough forms.
 You will still be able to see some flour, so don’t try to mix it too hard.